Ultrasound Signal Processing: From Models to Deep Learning

 \subsection{Waveform and frequency}

 The resolution that can be obtained using ultrasound is for a large part dependent on the frequency of the transmitted pulse.
 High transmit pulse frequencies, and short pulse durations, yield high spatial resolution, but are strongly affected by attenuation.
 This becomes especially problematic in deep tissue regions.
-As a general rule, the smallest measurable structures scale to approximately half the wavelength of the transmit pulse, i.e. the diffraction limit.
-In practice, other design choices such as transducer array aperture, element sensitivity, bandwidth of the front-end circuitry, and reconstruction algorithms also play a dominant role in this.
+As a general rule, the smallest measurable structures scale to approximately half the wavelength of the transmit frequency, i.e. the diffraction limit.
+In practice the transmit pulse spans multiple wavelengths, which additionally limits axial resolution by half the transmit pulse length.
+Design choices such as transducer array aperture, element sensitivity, bandwidth of the front-end circuitry, and reconstruction algorithms also play a dominant role in this.